Rayckey/ActuatorController_ROS/README.md

 # How to Install
 ## ROS
-If you have not already, follow the instrutions on http://wiki.ros.org/ to install ROS.
+If you have not already, follow the instrutions on http://wiki.ros.org/ to install ROS of your choice.

 ## Install
 This package is tested on an X86 system with Ubuntu 16.04 installed.